TUC building exterior

 Core Values

-Touro University California (TUC) prides itself on its Judaic foundation and a commitment to social justice, intellectual pursuit, and service to humanity.
+Touro University California (TUC) prides itself on its Judaic foundation and a commitment to intellectual pursuit and service to humanity.
 As such, TUC is dedicated to:

 • Academic Excellence